Dara433/e-commerce-platform/README.md

 **Express** : a minimal and flexible web framework application for Node.js that creates our server, it defines and handles routing, and handles middleware for parsing data, authentication and more.
 Run this command to add express package to package.json dependencies.

 ![alt text](img/3..png)

+`npm install express` : Installs dependencies by Express to the package.json dependencies  and installs it into node_modules.

  **body-parser** (optional) : helps process JSON requeest bodies, making it easier to handle form submissions or API request

 ![alt text](img/4..png)

+Run **npm install** : creates the package-lock.json file, installs dependencies listed in `package-json` file

 ## Backend API setup - continuation